 The quantity of tahini listed in the ingredients section is meant to be divided: some of it is for the blondie batter, and some of it is for the ice cream.

 Happy New Year!!!
 The celebration of a new year can feel like an artificial way to mark the passing of time…but that being said I truly wish everybody reading this the best in 2020.
 December moved very quickly for me: wrapping up the last quarter at work and celebrating the holidays with friends, families, and coworkers.
 I didn’t get as much done as I would have liked (do I ever?) but it was a rewarding month, and 2019 was a rewarding year.

 This month, I finished reading The Invention of Nature by Andrea Wulf.
 Although dense at times, this biography provided a riveting account of the life of Prussian scientist Alexander von Humboldt, who essentially came up with the concept of ecology.
 Humboldt was centuries ahead of his time in his hypotheses about nature and the world, and it was amazing to learn just how many famous thinkers and scientists he influenced.

 I also read The Wall by John Lanchester, a dystopian fiction novel that imagines what life might be like if serious actions aren’t taken against climate change soon.
-I personally loved this book, but I understand that it’s not for everyone.
+I personally liked this book (especially the first part) but I completely understand why some people won’t.